germanocastanho/portfolio-dev/README.md

 # 👾 Portfolio Dev

-A professional portfolio website showcasing my **Data Science** and **AI Development** projects.
+A professional portfolio website showcasing my **Data Science** and **AI Engineering** projects.
 Built with modern web technologies as a single-page application (SPA) - with a little help from GitHub Copilot, since I'm not a front-end developer.
 Feel free to explore the source code and customize it for your own portfolio! 🚀

 <div align="center">
   <img style="max-width: 100%; height: auto;" src="assets/human_ai.jpg" />